Are you or a loved one looking for a sober living program? Give us a call! 424-327-4614

 The goal of a halfway house is to help you reintegrate into society by providing access to treatment options, counseling, and support.
 You are expected to follow the rules and guidelines and are required to participate in educational and vocational programs.
 The primary aim is to help you stay sober and avoid relapse while learning to become a productive member of society.

-Who Can Live In A Halfway House?
+Who Can Live in a Halfway House?

 A halfway house typically welcomes a diverse range of individuals as residents.
 Eligibility criteria may vary depending on the specific facility, but in general, the following groups can live in a halfway house.
 Firstly, those who have successfully completed a formal treatment program for substance abuse or addiction are eligible.
 Additionally, individuals who have undergone detoxification and are committed to maintaining their sobriety can reside in a halfway house.
 A willingness to comply with the rules and guidelines of the house is essential.

-individuals who display a genuine desire to continue their recovery journey and actively participate in counselling and therapy sessions are typically welcomed.
+Individuals who display a genuine desire to continue their recovery journey and actively participate in counselling and therapy sessions are typically welcomed.
 A halfway house serves as a structured and supervised living environment to support individuals transitioning from treatment to independent living.
 Motivation to secure employment and reintegrate into society is also important.
 Understanding and accepting the necessity of regular drug and alcohol testing is another requirement.

 In some cases, residents may be expected to contribute financially to cover rent and household expenses.
 It is important to note that specific halfway houses may have additional or different criteria for admission, so it is advisable to inquire with the specific facility for their specific requirements.

-History Of Halfway Houses
+History of Halfway Houses

 The history of halfway houses can be traced back to the 18th century in England, where they initially served as facilities for children arrested for petty crimes.
 In the United States, the concept of transitional housing and assistance for individuals in need began in the 19th century, primarily targeting the homeless and impoverished populations.